Herb Sturz: Midtown Community Court (1993)

-In 1993 (age 62), Sturz tackled another Times Square issue: misdemeanor crime growth.
+In 1993 (at age 62), Sturz tackled another Times Square issue: misdemeanor crime growth.
 While working full time at Trotwood, Sturz had breakfast with Gerald Schoenfeld, chairman of the Shubert Organization.
 Schoenfield complained bitterly about crime in the Manhattan theater district and its negative impact on tourist revenue.
 Sturz recommended an experiment: community court.
 Schoenfield liked the idea, so Sturz gathered support within the criminal justice system and helped secure private and public funding.
 Sturz hired its founding director, John Feinblatt, and its fist planning director, Amanda Burden.

-The court would handle all misdemeanor arrests in midtown Manhattan, including so-called "quality-of-life" crimes like vandalism, fare-beating, prostitution and drug possession.
+The court would handle "all misdemeanor arrests in midtown Manhattan, including so-called 'quality-of-life' crimes like vandalism, fare-beating, prostitution and drug possession."
 The court's supporters included residents and business leaders, Mayor David N. Dinkins, and top city and state judges.
 The hope was to reduce crime, save court time and money, and offer alternative sentences and treatments that helped offenders and the community.

 A thorough study of the experiment was completed in 1997.
 It concluded that many of the court's goals were met, especially with restoring community confidence in the criminal justice system.
-Since the 1993 opening of New York City’s Midtown Community Court, dozens of cities have created their own community courts.
+"Since the 1993 opening of New York City's Midtown Community Court, dozens of cities have created their own community courts."

-Open Society Institute (1993-2019)
+Open Society Institute (1993–2019)

 George Soros founded Open Society Institute (OSI) in 1979.
 Its philanthropic work began with scholarships for Black South African students during apartheid and for dissidents in communist Eastern Europe to study in the West.
 Sturz started working with Soros and OSI in 1993 (age 62).
-After serving on OSI's board for 12 years, Sturz became a senior advisor, and then contributed on a pro-bono basis starting in 2019 (age 88).
+After serving on OSI's board for 12 years, Sturz became a senior advisor, and then contributed on a pro-bono basis starting in 2019 (at age 88).
 Overall, Sturz worked with Open Society for over two and a half decades.